arvin-a/OpenShift-Virtualization-Quick-Start/README.md

 ### Online Clusters

-For clusters that have internet connection with unrestricted access to quay.io and registry.redhat.io follow the standard installation guide at https://docs.openshift.com/container-platform/4.5/virt/install/installing-virt-web.html#virt-subscribing-to-the-catalog_installing-virt-web
+For clusters that have internet connection with unrestricted access to quay.io and registry.redhat.io follow the [standard installation guide](https://docs.openshift.com/container-platform/4.5/virt/install/installing-virt-web.html#virt-subscribing-to-the-catalog_installing-virt-web)

 ### Disconnected Clusters

 For both disconnected clusters and clusters with a registry proxy, you will need create a catalog source.
 For disconnected clusters you will need to mirror the related images to your local registry as well.
 There are two ways to do this.

-The first is  using the instructions at https://docs.openshift.com/container-platform/4.5/operators/olm-restricted-networks.html.
+The first is using [OCP docs for catalog creation and mirroring](https://docs.openshift.com/container-platform/4.5/operators/olm-restricted-networks.html).
 The limitation of this method is that you have to mirror the entire catalogue which can take anywhere between 1 to 5 hours and take up 20-30gb space.
 Most of the operators in the catalogue cannot be used in disconnected clusters so its not an ideal solution.

-The second method is using the tool at https://github.com/arvin-a/openshift-disconnected-operators.
+The second method is using [the custom catalog creation tool](https://github.com/arvin-a/openshift-disconnected-operators).
 This tool will let you create a custom catalogue with only the operators you want.
 Full instructions are provided in the repo.

-Once the catalogue is up navigate to OperatorHub and install OpenShift Virtualization using the standard instructions at https://docs.openshift.com/container-platform/4.5/virt/install/installing-virt-web.html#virt-subscribing-to-the-catalog_installing-virt-web
+Once the catalogue is up navigate to OperatorHub and install OpenShift Virtualization [using the standard instructions](https://docs.openshift.com/container-platform/4.5/virt/install/installing-virt-web).

 ## Getting your VM image into OCP-V